vcosqui/schema-registry-evolution/README.md

 Think about the registered schema versions.
 The Schema Registry subject for the topic transactions that is called transactions-value has two schemas:
 * version 1 is Payment.avsc
 * version 2 is Payment2b.avsc that has the additional field for region with a default empty value.
-  UI, Version history
+  CC UI, Version history

 ## Test Forward compatibility mode
------------ more control of the producers and have to keep consumers always working, 3rd party entity consuming the events, we guarantee that the new events created by producers are compatible
+>Example: when we have more control of the producers and have to keep outdated consumers working, for example a 3rd party entity consuming the events, we guarantee that the new events created by producers are always compatible.

 CC UI, edit schema "compatibility settings" and set FW

-Check Payment3a.asvc and try to check its compatibility with a FW policy we cannot delete a field with FW, we have to keep the field but add UNKNOWN default
+Check Payment.asvc and remove amount we cannot delete a field with FW, we have to keep the field but add UNKNOWN default updated producers would start creating messages without this filed that consumers would not understand

-Check Payment3b.asvc and try to check its compatibility with a FW policy We can include fields without default
+Instead of deleting amount, we can set a default value `{"name": "amount", "type": "double", "default": 0}` try to check its compatibility with a FW policy
+We can include fields without default
 If a payment does not have an amount it's FREE!
 Payments now have a product name field that new consumers read only for new messages FW compatibility PREVENTS consumers from reading OLD messages!!!
 This is why FW is not default mode!!!

-Mention Full compatibility mode
+## Mention Full compatibility mode